remotion-dev/remotion/packages/docs/docs/lambda/webhooks.md

 }
 ```

 The `errors` array will contain the error message and stack trace of any _fatal_ error that occurs during the render process.
-The `errors` array will be empty if the status is not `error`.

 ## Validate Webhooks